 What are the side effects of the cervical cancer vaccine (HPV vaccine)?

-Most people who receive the HPV vaccine do not experience side effects.
-Those that can occur include headache, dizziness and nausea and most are mild.
+Most people who receive the HPV vaccine do not experience side effects although some develop headaches, dizziness and nausea but most are mild.
 You may also develop fatigue, a mild fever or discomfort, redness and swelling at the side of the injection.
 These signs often mean that your immune system is mounting a good response against HPV.

 Booking your HPV Vaccine at our Clinic in London

-If you would like to arrange an appointment to discuss the cervical cancer vaccine in London, please contact The Medical Chambers Kensington on (020) 7244 4200.
+If you would like to arrange an appointment to discuss the cervical cancer vaccine in London, please contact The Medical Chambers Kensington on (020) 7244 4200 or make an appointment online.